From Unstructured Data to Demand Counterfactuals: Theory and Practice: Simulations

-We focus on estimation of the fraction of consumers that switch from one product to another one when the former is removed from the choice set.
-Figure \ref{fig:est distribution sim} plots histograms of the naive estimator that takes the proxies $\tilde e $ as true and the distribution of our bias corrected estimator across simulations.
-As the level of mismeasurement increases, the distribution of the naive estimator moves away from the true value of the counterfactual (roughly 0.05), whereas the corrected estimator remains centered around the true value.
-Interestingly, for larger levels of mismeasurement, the distribution of the naive estimator ends up being centered around the counterfactual prediction of the logit model with no random coefficients.
-This is intuitive: as the proxies $\tilde e$ become increasingly noisy, they capture less of the substitution patterns in the data, and the estimated variance of their random coefficients shrinks towards zero.
-This finding also serves as a warning that mismeasurement in the proxies can defeat the purpose of estimating a random coefficients model in the first place: if the mismeasurement bias is not properly accounted for, the model may revert to the restrictive substitution patterns that the model was specifically intended to relax.
+We focus on diversion from product 3 to 4 as this pair has the smallest diversion at the true parameters and latent attributes, so correcting bias is (potentially) most critical.
+Figure \ref{fig:est distribution sim} plots histograms of the naive estimator~\eqref{eq:kappa.naive} and our bias-corrected estimator~\eqref{eq:kappa.bc} across $1{,}000$ simulations.
+As the level of proxy error increases, the distribution of the naive estimator moves away from the true value of the counterfactual (roughly 0.05), whereas the corrected estimator remains centered around the true value.
+Interestingly, for larger levels of proxy error, the distribution of the naive estimator ends up centered at the counterfactual prediction of a logit model with no random coefficients on proxies.
+This is intuitive: as the proxies $\tilde e$ become increasingly noisy, they capture less of the substitution patterns in the data, and the estimated variance of their random coefficients shrinks toward zero.
+As a result, the model collapses to one without random coefficients.
+This finding also serves as a warning that proxy error can defeat the purpose of estimating a random coefficients model in the first place: if proxy error is not properly accounted for, the model may revert to the restrictive substitution patterns that it was specifically intended to relax.